djcarter85/codingblog/_posts/2019-03-14-champions-league-draw.md

 First off, how many different sets of fixtures are there?

 The draw works by pulling the teams out of a bag at random, and then pairing them off in twos to decide the fixtures.
-There are 8! ways to order the remaining 8 teams, but some of the resultant fixture lists will be the same.
-Each pair of two teams can be ordered either way (2^4 ways), and then the pairings can be reordered in the list (4! ways).
-This means that each fixture list could have come from 2^4 x 4! different orderings, so the number of fixture lists is 8!/(2^4 x 4!) = **105**.
+There are $$8!$$ ways to order the remaining 8 teams, but some of the resultant fixture lists will be the same.
+Each pair of two teams can be ordered either way ($$2^4$$ ways), and then the pairings can be reordered in the list ($$4!$$ ways).
+This means that each fixture list could have come from $$2^4 \times 4!$$ different orderings, so the number of fixture lists is $$8!/(2^4 \times 4!) = 105$$.

 How many of these fixture lists give zero all-English ties?

 Well, this means the English teams play in different fixtures, so all we need to do is consider the number of ways of rearranging the four non-English teams.
-This is 4! = **24**.
+This is $$4! = 24$$.

 How many of these fixture lists give two all-English ties?

 In this case, we can split the 8 teams into two pots (English and non-English teams) and then work out how many possible fixture lists there are.
-For each pot, there are 3 ways to choose the ties, so there are 3x3 = **9** fixture lists that satisify this.
+For each pot, there are 3 ways to choose the ties, so there are $$3 \times 3 = 9$$ fixture lists that satisify this.

-The remainder, **72**, have exactly one all-English tie.
+The remainder, 72, have exactly one all-English tie.

 As probabilities, this gives: